 - Resistant elements (Stories that make the reader have to assemble meaning around nuances, hints, uncertainties and clues)

 You can see the whole list of texts each year group uses here - GPS Reading Spine

 What else can you do to help your child?

 Sharing a book with your child is a valuable experience so make sure that you:

 Showing how much enjoyment can be gained from reading is very important for your child.
 Parents are welcome to come into the school to help with reading.
-Please ask your child’s teacher or Mrs Floyd, our reading specialist, if you would like additional advice, or would like to be more involved.
+Please ask your child’s teacher or if you would like additional advice, or would like to be more involved.